A Disastrous Introduction

 My parents broke up while I was in basic training, and my Pops went a little off the rails – and by a little, I mean… a lot.
 Guzzling red wine in the middle of the night.
 Never sleeping.
 Acting in non-Pops ways

 It fucked me up a little.
-I PVR’d my way home one week away from passing out, regret and disappointment hanging like a heavy weight on my heart.
+I PVR’d my way home three days away from passing in, regret and disappointment hanging like a heavy weight on my heart.
 I went home to look after my Pops.
-It’s not every day you need to come to term with the fact that your wife and mother of your child(ren) has been having a long ol’ affair, is it?
+I mean, it’s not every day you need to come to term with the fact that your wife and mother of your child(ren) has been having a long ol’ affair, is it?

 I was Team Pops all the way.